 To fully take advantage of features enabled by multi-camera while maintaining app compatibility, follow these best practices when implementing a logical multi-camera device:

-- (Android 10 or later) Hide physical sub-cameras from
+- (Android 10 or higher) Hide physical sub-cameras from

 getCameraIdList.
 This reduces the number of cameras that can be directly opened by apps, eliminating the need for apps to have complex camera selection logic.

-- (Android 11 or later) For a logical multi-camera
+- (Android 11 or higher) For a logical multi-camera

 device supporting optical zoom, implement the